alessandrojean/PE-2017.3/README.md

 Simple repository for the algorithms written in the classes of "Programação Estruturada", in C language.

-The resolution of URI and Tidia exercises will not be here.

 ## Classes
 - **20/09/2017:** Simple begin algorithms, like hello world, input and output, number formating etc.
 - **27/09/2017:** Beginning of arrays and functions.